mushthofa/ffasp/README.txt

 $ clingo

-3) Go to the 'release/' directory in 'ffasp', and run
+3) Run the following commands in the directory ffasp :

+$ mkdir build
+$ cd build
 $ cmake ../
 $ make